[Some of the info in this post I’ve shared before so don’t be surprised if it looks familiar!]

 I created this little 6-page PDF as a gift for harp players in one of my courses.
 It’s all about how to psych out jazz chord symbols.
 This is the guide I WISH I’d had when I started learning jazz and harmony – especially on the harp.
 And sure you can download it even if you don’t play the harp – it’s a fun way to learn about harmony from a harpist’s vantage point.

-- Hip Harp Academy: Hands on Harmony starts in September 2017!
+- Hip Harp Academy: Hands on Harmony retreat!